 For about five years, up until 2015, Argentina had an unofficial currency exchange nicknamed the “Blue Dollar”, where tourists could exchange their currency for an extremely good rate at underground money exchange stores.
 The rates were a lot better than what you would be able to get at a bank.
 Although this no longer exists, the exchange rate is still quite strong: $1 USD to 20 Argentine Peso.

-With that said, you can expect to pay about $5 to $15 USD for a meal at a regular restaurant, and about $20 to $40 USD for a cuisine at a higher-end restaurant.
-A 3-star hotel can cost you around $75 to $150 USD, and any other day activities can cost $10 to $50 per person (depending on what you do).
+With that said, you can expect to pay about $5 to $15 USD for a meal at a regular restaurant, and about $20 to $40 USD for a meal at a higher-end restaurant.
+A 3-star hotel can cost you around $75 to $150 USD, and any other daily activities can cost $10 to $50 per person (depending on what you do).

 As far as getting your money’s worth, count on everything being pretty cheap.
 For instance, a meal in a typical restaurant cost $8 to $15 USD, a 4-star hotel in Tehran or Esfahan is an average of $150 USD, and activities such as a day tour can be between $4 to $50 USD (depending if you get a personal tour guide or not).